sanand0/tools-in-data-science-public/project-2-automated-analysis.md

 ### Bonus marks (12 marks)

 - 8 marks: **Code diversity**.
 You're welcome to copy code and learn from each other.
 But we encourage diversity too.
-We will use code embedding similarity (via `text-embedding-3-small`, dropping comments and docstrings) and give up to 5 bonus marks for most unique responses.
+We will use code embedding similarity (via `text-embedding-3-small`, dropping comments and docstrings) and give bonus marks for most unique responses.
 (That is, if your response is similar to a lot of others, you lose these marks.)
 - 4 marks: **Engaging and interesting**.
 We'll read your output.
 If it tugs at our hearts or blows our minds, we'll give bonus marks to a few lucky students.

 **Prompt injection is fine**.
 LLMs can be coerced via prompt injection.
 You're welcome to try it.
 We'll try hard with our prompts to reduce this possibility.
 But if you succeed, you deserve your marks.